Maoragai12/movie-ticket-notifier-ses/README.md

-# movie-ticket-slack-notifier
+# movie-ticket-notifier-ses

-A simple AWS Lambda function that notify's movie ticket availability on Slack channel by SNS topic
+A simple AWS Lambda function with AWS SAM and SES that notify's movie ticket availability on email

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.